therohk/datum-merge/README.md

 1. inline the unmaintained [deep-diff](https://github.com/flitbit/diff) library which contains serious bugs. (available)

-2. support merging for top level arrays or primitives.
+2. formalize config schema for deeply nested objects (for v1).

-3. support a subset of [json-patch](https://jsonpatch.com/) operations. (beta)
+3. option to ignore errors for datatype mismatch during merge.

-4. option to ignore error if datatype of existing field changes during merge.
+4. support merging for top level arrays or primitives.

-5. formalize config schema for deeply nested objects (for v1).
+5. accept a subset of [json-patch](https://jsonpatch.com/) operations for merge.

 Code contributions are welcome via issues and pull requests.